UPMC PROCIRCA ADULT ECMO TRAINING COURSE

 UPMC is an experienced, high-volume ECMO Center and is an ELSO Center of Excellence

-A block of rooms is reserved at a special rate of $139/night.
+A block of rooms is reserved at a special rate of $269/night.
+Cutoff date to reserve through the hotel room block is 3/21/24.

 25 minutes from the Pittsburgh International Airport